 Retention

-After achieving a tier, you retain it for 12 months from the membership start date.
-Within that period, only upgrades apply; downgrades are considered after the 12‑month retention ends.
+After achieving a tier, a customer retains it for 12 months from their tier entry date.
+Within that retention period, only upgrades apply — downgrades are not considered until the 12-month retention ends.

 Anniversaries & Resets